YuriLopesM/YuriLopesM/README.md

 ---
 ### My personal goals for 2021 ✨

--[x] Start learning Git and GitHub and use the repository to store my small projects;
+- [x] Start learning Git and GitHub and use the repository to store my small projects;
--[x] Customize my `README.md` profile;
+- [x] Customize my `README.md` profile;
--[] Create my own Portfolio using a web application;
+- [] Create my own Portfolio using a web application;
--[] Study React.js and its ecosystem until I am satisfied with the results;
+- [] Study React.js and its ecosystem until I am satisfied with the results;
--[] Gradually start learning about Backend;
+- [] Gradually start learning about Backend;
--[] Increase the range of tools and solidify my knowledge in the ones I already know something;
+- [] Increase the range of tools and solidify my knowledge in the ones I already know something;